find a good offer banner 2023

 With underground

-That the hotel owner, who was rarely seen, became greedy for money, and we had to insist on staying in our large bright room for the $ 40 we had negotiated it for, is another matter.
-However, one is not traveled for nothing, so we stayed where we were for three nights.
-Remember to visit the Towers of Silence and the Desert.
-12 points to Yazd.
+That the owner of the hotel, who was rarely seen, became greedy for money and we had to insist on staying in our large bright room for the 40 USD we had negotiated it for is another matter.
+However, one has not traveled for nothing, so we stayed where we were for three nights.
+Remember to visit the Towers of Silence and the desert.
+12 points to Yazd, Iran.

 Iran shiraz mosque - travel